 - 1. Housing Providers may deny an eligible Prospective Applicant for any legally permissible reason as outlined in the Housing Provider's Tenant Selection Plan.
 Housing Provider will return the Prospective Applicant File and a written explanation for this denial to the USHS Program Manager within two (2) days. - 2.
-Prospective Applicants have a right to appeal Housing Provider denial by following the Housing Provider's guidelines for appeals. - 3.
-When a Prospective Applicant is denied, the USHS Program Manager will submit another eligible Prospective Applicant File to the Housing Provider to be considered for the vacant unit.
+Prospective Applicants have a right to appeal Housing Provider denial by following the Housing Provider's guidelines for appeals.
+Housing Provider will upload to HMIS the notification of denial sent to the client along with the Housing Provider's appeals process and forms HUD-5380 & HUD-5383. - 3.
+When a Prospective Applicant is denied, the USHS Program Manager will submit another eligible Prospective Applicant File to the Housing Provider to be considered for the vacant unit upon receipt of resubmitted vacancy notification.

-Adopted: June 2011 Revised: March 2017
+Adopted: June 2011 Revised: March 2017 November 2023